serayyagci1/coderate/README.md

 The following Statistical analyses were performed in the dataset:
 1. Correlation Matrix heatmap:  To visualize the correlation between all the features in the dataset.
 2. Chi-Square Test for Categorical Variables: chi-square analysis for all pairs of categorical variables in the dataset.
 A low p-value suggests  dependence between variables.
 The test is performed using **chi2_contingency()** from scipy.stats
-3. Outlier Analysis for Numerical Columns: For each numerical column in the dataset, outliers were visualized using Seaborn's **sns.boxplot()**.
+3. Outlier Analysis for Numerical Columns: For each numerical column in the dataset, outliers were visualized using Seaborn **sns.boxplot()**.
 Outliers were detected using the interquartile range (IQR) method.
 4. T-Test for Comparing Groups: t-test to compare two groups based on a categorical variable (e.g., smoking status or gender) for the occurrence of heart disease(Yes or No).
 The t-test uses **ttest_ind()** from scipy.stats.

 ### Interface